If you could say it in words, there would be no reason to paint.Edward Hopper

 A picture may speak a thousand words, but there are more than a thousand ways to recreate a picture.
 To follow up on art jamming themes for beginners, this week’s article places emphasis on acrylic painting scenery.

-The following are some examples of acrylic painting scenery recreated by Artist Celine Chia and her students during their art jamming sessions:
+Examples of Acrylic Painting Scenery Recreated by Artist Celine Chia and her students during their art jamming sessions:

 Horizon Sunset: A clash of warm and cool colours is used to recreate this effect.
 Warm colours used are orange and yellow hues, while cool colours used are blue and bluish green.
 In this painting, the blending is more patchy and the contrast is more distinct, and places emphasis on the texture to highlight and differentiate the skyline.